nonzzz/tar/README.md

-# Tar
+# TarMini

-It's an implementation based on the `ustar` format. support pack field.
+It's an implementation based on the `ustar` format.
 This package only provides low-level API's.

-WIP.

 ### Sponsors